 A good idea is a valuable asset, and a lot of good ideas are a treasure trove.
 But what do you do with those ideas?
-Here’s a little story about an idea maker who isn’t very good at getting his ideas accepted…and 4 tips to keep your own ideas from withering on the vine.
+Here’s a little story about an idea maker who isn’t very good at getting his ideas accepted…and 4 influencing skills to hone so your own ideas don’t wither on the vine.

 Ron was full of ideas.
 Good ones, too—or at least he thought so.
 He had ideas about how team members should organize their work, how to report status, how to speed up the build, and a way to save money on white board markers, to name a few.